 B.Accy. in Accountancy

-The Patterson School of Accountancy at the University of Mississippi offers limitless possibilities in traditional public accounting, as well as other unique fields.
+The Patterson School of Accountancy is a mainstay in the national rankings of accounting programs.
+We have been nationally ranked in the Public Accounting Report rankings (the primary national accounting ranking) every year since 2005.
 Our program is consistently ranked among the top 10 nationally and boasts a premier internship program that provides students with the tools needed to be successful.

 B.Accy. in Accountancy Faculty